secretlifeof/juhuui/README.md

 ## Create class names

-This is for creating class names.
-To give you the freedom of designing like you feel comfortable.
-If you only wish to use this solution we recommend a smaller tool called [otion](https://github.com/kripod/otion).
+Function for creating class names.
+To give you the freedom of designing like according to your needs.
+If you are looking for a tool that only creates class names we recommend a smaller tool called [otion](https://github.com/kripod/otion).

 ```js
 import { css } from 'juhuui';